 The girl before him swung her heart-shaped staff, clocking him on the head.
 "I said shut up!
 Luna's here because Jubei told Luna to find you."

 "You came on the behalf of Master Jubei?"
-Bang took to his feet, inclining his head to the girl.
+As he rubbed the top of his head, Bang took to his feet, inclining his head to the girl.
 "I see.
 May I ask your name, then?"

 "She's Luna."
 The girl's sudden change in voice startled Bang.
 "And I'm Sena.
 You can call us Platinum the Trinity.
 And you are Bang, right?"

 "Yes!
 I am the one and only Bang Shishigami, warrior of Ikaruga!"
 A second later, the rest of Sena's words clicked in Bang's head.
 "Wait, you said 'trinity'?
 Is there... more than the two of you?"